json-blueprint/json-blueprint.github.io/_docs/03-arrays.md

 ```
 This otherworldly creation would match an array starting with a natural number, followed by zero or many identifiers, followed optionally by an integer and either boolean or string.

 You can still kind of read it, but should you ever need something like this?
-You know the answer...